How to Start Homeschooling in Sacramento

 Time4Learning Curriculum for Homeschooling in Sacramento

 Sacramento homeschool programs must provide certain core courses according to California law.
 Time4Learning offers courses such as math, science, English language arts, social studies and reading for K through 12th.
-You also have access to 14 high school electives as well as additional premium electives.
+You also have access to 14 high school electives.

 Time4Learning also features an automated grading and record keeping system that maintains portfolio information for parents who want a documented history of their children’s education.
 Additional benefits include: